alfredteiko1212/Steghub-DevOps/Project 3 MERN Stack/STEP 2.md

 ![img](images/dotenv.png)

-4. Open the index.js ile using:
+4. Open the index.js file using:

 ```
 vim index.js
 ```

-5. Once we are the code editor paste the code below
+5. Once we are in the code editor, paste the code below

 ```
 const express = require("express");